chitwankaudan/6242Project/team41final/README.md

 - Anaconda or miniconda

 ### Train the model
 *Note: Depending on your machine, training the model may require you to purchase additional memory resources.
-We have provided a sample trained master_table.csv incase you are unable to train the GAM or would like to jump straight to visualization.*
+We have provided a sample trained master_table.csv in case you are unable to train the GAM or would like to jump straight to visualization.*

 1. Download all datasets from this [folder](https://github.com/APWright/6242Project/tree/master/Data/CleanData) into your Data/ directory